F/11 Camera Backpack

 As the USP of the backpack is based around the unique Lens Locking System, the Logo was generated around this.
-The Logo represents the square Locking Plate, while the aperture rings signify that it is a camera based product, and to signify where the lens goes in regards to the Locking Plate.
+The Logo represents the square Locking Plate, while the aperture rings signify that it is a camera based product.
 F11 is derived from an aperture setting, helping to signify this is a camera related product.

 The F/11 uses a PVC coated Polyester for the Roll Top and 510 GSM PU coated Polyester for the outer main backpack, ensuring protection against weather.

 An external pocket on the outer allows the user to store smaller items quickly.

 The Side Access has a large opening, ensuring easy access to equipment.

 The backpack features contrast blue stitching and accents of Blackwatch Tartan, a key trend that was identified for summer 2018 using WGSN Trend Forecasting.